-Nearly all of the current population of survivors were children at the time of Nazi persecution, having survived camps, ghettos, flight (including the Kindertransports), and living in hiding.
-Nearly half of all known survivors today (46%) were under 9 years of age, and the majority (56%) under 10 years of age.
-This is true across all regions where survivors currently reside.
+Nearly all the current population of survivors were children at the time of Nazi persecution, having survived camps, ghettos, flight (including the Kindertransports), and living in hiding.
+More than 78% of all known survivors alive today were under 12 years of age in 1945, the year World War II ended.
+Just over one third (36%) were between the two and six years of age.

-Children had the slimmest chances of surviving.10 Nazis killed an estimated 1.5 million children.
-Many children survived by having to deliberately conceal their origins and Jewish identity.
-As the academic and medical communities have recognized, those children who survived the atrocities of the Holocaust often suffered a unique level of trauma.11
+Children had the slimmest chances of surviving.
+Nazis killed an estimated 1.5 million children.
+Many children survived the Holocaust by living in hiding and concealing their Jewish identity.
+As the academic and medical communities have recognized, those children who survived the atrocities of the Holocaust often suffered a unique level of trauma.

-Nearly half of child survivors are currently between the ages of 77 and 85 years.
+About 39% child survivors are currently between the ages of 78 and 85 years.
 The implications are that these survivors are in the stages of life associated with increased health-related challenges and associated costs, particularly costs related to home care so that they can age in place at home.